Decorative set of four icon graphics

 Series 2 of If Glasgow’s Walls Could Talk was released March to May 2023.

-Dive into the lively world of the Moving Image Archive at Kelvin Hall with Dr Emily Munro, discover the lives of Glasgow’s show people and how they inspired Dr Mitch Miller to create the Dialectorgram, and explore the empowering Women Make History Heritage Walks run by Glasgow Women’s Library since 2007.
+Dive into the lively world of the Moving Image Archive at Kelvin Hall with Dr Emily Munro, discover the lives of Glasgow’s show people and how they inspired Dr Mitch Miller to create the Dialectogram, and explore the empowering Women Make History Heritage Walks run by Glasgow Women’s Library since 2007.

 You can also find out about about spooky paranormal investigations in the city, enjoy a virtual stroll through Glasgow’s parks and green spaces, and join in on chats with the talented photographer Chris Leslie, Sorcha Dallas from The Alasdair Gray Archive, and Joey Simons from the Glasgow Housing Struggle Archive.
 Plus, don’t miss the special episode recorded live at Glasgow Royal Infirmary.